axeptio/sample-app-ios/README.md

 Xcode >= 12 (XCFramework)

-1. If you haven' already, install the latest version of CocoaPds.
+1. If you haven' already, install the latest version of [CocoaPods](https://guides.cocoapods.org/using/getting-started.html).
 2. Add this line to your Podfile:

 ```ruby